biostatpzeng/pingzeng/publications/English publications.md

 ----------------------------------------------------------------------------------------------------------------------------------------
 ```ruby
 ```
++ IUSMMT: survival mediation analysis of gene expression with multiple DNA methylation exposures and its application to cancers of TCGA

 + Effects of Acetylated Glucocorticoid Receptor and Histone 3/Histone 4 on Glucocorticoid Response in Children Patients with Primary Nephrotic Syndrome

 + Type II diabetes mellitus and amyotrophic lateral sclerosis: genetic overlap, causality, and mediation